pro3088/Smart-car-park-system-using-Arduino-and-Godot/README.md

     sprintf(str, "%u,%u,%u,%u", reply[0],reply[1],reply[2],reply[3]);
 }
 ```
-a method named IR sensors was created in the arduino code to handle the sensors input, the data is then sent to the nodemcu in f format (ascii)
+A method named IR sensors was created in the arduino code to handle the sensors input, the data is then sent to the nodemcu in f format (ascii).

 ###Nodemcu